Advocacy for a smokefree future

 Tobacco is our biggest killer, the single largest cause of health inequality between rich and poor and costs the North East over £2.35 billion a year in health, social care and costs to the economy.

-Our aim is to build understanding of the harm of tobacco to society and to the region and call for action to reduce smoking, and reflect the voices of people affected.Fresh is a core member of the Smokefree Action Coalition.
+Our aim is to build understanding of the harm of tobacco to society and to the region and call for action to reduce smoking, and reflect the voices of people affected.Fresh is a core member of the Smoke Free Action Coalition (SFAC).

 Fresh is now supporting Government proposals to “stop the start of new smokers” and create a smokefree generation.
 This would make it an offence to sell tobacco products to anyone born on or after 1 January 2009.
-In effect, the law will stop children turning 14 or younger this year from ever legally being sold tobacco products – raising the smoking age by a year each year until it applies to the whole population.
+In effect, the law would stop children turning 15 or younger in 2024 from ever legally being sold tobacco products – raising the smoking age by a year each year until it applies to the whole population.

 73% of people in the North East support the proposals to raise the age of sale by a year each year.
 Read more about the campaign for a smokefree generation.